Sleep Apnea and Heart Failure

 There is no definitive way to know what percentage of undiagnosed sleep apnea patients are also heart failure patients.
 As the various cardiovascular and sleep apnea medical communities begin to find the common ground, more patients who suffer from both conditions can be helped via the use of a CPAP machine.

+The CPAP Shop has been selling CPAP machines, masks, and other products for over 15 years.
 For additional information on various topics concerning sleep apnea and CPAP products, please refer to our blog.
 It is constantly updated and offers free advice and information.
-If you’d like to learn more about the quality sleep apnea products we carry, or if you have additional questions, don’t hesitate to call us at (866) 414-9700, or you can contact us through our website. https://www.thecpapshop.com/contact-us
+To learn more about the quality sleep apnea products we carry, or if you have questions, call us at 866-414-9700.
+Additionally, you can contact us through our website. https://www.thecpapshop.com/contact-us.